Electoral district: District magnitude

-(Where districts have the same vote-to-member ratio, the number of votes needed to be elected are very similar district to district, irrespective of the district magnitude in the district.)
+Where districts have the same vote-to-member ratio, the number of votes needed to be elected are very similar district to district, irrespective of the district magnitude in the district.
 Proportional representation in a district elects multiple members who represent a variety of opinion, and therefore relatively few votes are wasted.
-Where the intent is to avoid the waste of votes, transferable ranked votes are used in addition to the election of multiple members.
+To further avoid the waste of votes, transferable ranked votes are used in addition to the election of multiple members.
 A quota, a set proportion of votes as a minimum, assures the election of a candidate and allows surplus votes to go to where they might be useful.
 In such elections, a large proportion of votes are used to elect someone.
 The quota is often set as the inverse of the district magnitude plus one, plus one, the Droop quota.
-Droop is the mathematical minimum whereby no more can achieve quota than there are seats to be filled, if all the successful candidates were to receive quota.
-(Such calculation is rendered un-necessary if even one vote is exhausted or rejected during the count process.)
+Droop is the mathematical minimum whereby no more can achieve quota than there are seats to be filled.
+Such calculation is rendered un-necessary if even one vote is exhausted or rejected during the count process, in which case an even lower quota might be equally justifiable.

-In a STV contest, a candidate that accrues Droop quota is certain of being elected.
-STV is intended to avoid waste of votes as much as possible by the use of transferable votes.
-If the STV rules permit voters not to rank all the candidates or prevent them from ranking all the candidates, some votes are found to be exhausted, so votes are not transferred even if the candidate is elected or declared defeated or un-electable.
+In a STV contest, a candidate that accrues a Droop quota of votes is immediately declared elected.
+STV is intended to avoid waste of votes as much as possible by the use of multi-member districts and transferable votes.
+The benefit of transferable votes may be dulled if the STV system limits the number of candidates the voter can rank.
+If so, some votes are found to be exhausted, when they cannot be transferred even if the candidate is elected or declared defeated or un-electable.
 Thus it is common for one or two members in a district to be elected without attaining Droop, but still they are seen to be the most-popular at that point in the count.